Skip to main content

 Class 1 Contributions – Employed Individuals

-- A, B, C, D – Categorized by income level and age, affecting the rate each person pays.
+• Categories Within Class 1: A, B, C, D – categorized by age and income level, affecting the rate each person pays.

-- Special Case – Part-Time Workers:
+Special Case – Part-Time Workers

-- Those earning less than the national minimum wage can contribute based on 10% of their earnings rather than the standard rate.
+• Those earning less than the national minimum wage may contribute based on 10% of their earnings rather than the standard rate.
+However, employers must still pay their part based on the minimum wage rules applicable to the category.

 Class 2 Contributions – Self-Employed (Self-Occupied) Individuals